I'm a meat hunter. I hunt for the sole purpose of eating the meat.

 If they flee, that means their bodies released adrenaline.
 Adrenaline affects the taste of meat, and contributes to that "gamey" taste some of us hate.

-A game winch makes good sense
+Buying a game winch makes good sense.

 Now, you're going to want to get to the downed meat as quickly as possible.
 Start field dressing as soon as you can, because heat is the enemy of meat.